AI-capstone-project/VirtualTryOn.API/README.md

         -- render_results.py: The main file for creating poses and usings utils files to generate a 3D gif -- stablediffusion_wrapper: A wrapper that wraps around the stable-diffusion-webui pipeline and makes calls to it in order to complete A1111's work of completing the texture.
 Includes the img2img and text2img abilities

+## fit_garment
+    -- checkpoints: The checkpoints for densepose, humanparsing, and the pretrained models go here -- cldm: Not sure
+    -- config
+        -- VITON.yaml: a yaml file that includes the configuration of stable-viton -- fit_garment_integration_tests: includes some example images for integration testing -- ldm: not sure
+    -- preprocess:
+        -- DensePose
+        -- humanparsing
+        -- openpose
+    -- Dockerfile: This dockerfile is to only create the fit_garment image -- requirements-base.txt: This includes all requirements that are unlikely to change like torch or big -- requirements-secondary.txt: This includes all requirements that are likely to change or small.
+This is used in a later stage of the dockerfile to increase the speed of builds
+    -- fitting.py: This is the file that coordinates every file to fit the garment to the person -- utils_stableviton.py: not sure